Apple Sauce:

 The Perfect Pair: Apple Sauce and Pork Chops

-Growing up, my mom always added a dollop of apple sauce alongside pork chops, and it became a staple at family dinners
+Growing up, my mom always added a dollop of apple sauce alongside pork chops, and it became a staple at family dinners.

-We even add a tablespoon of apricot jam—it gives the sauce a subtle tartness and thicker texture.
+I also add a tablespoon of apricot jam—it gives the sauce a subtle tartness and thicker texture.

 Looking to reduce your sugar intake?
 Try Polaner Sugar-Free Jams.
 They’re just as delicious as their sugary counterparts.